 If you're interested in adopting any SGSR dog, please read about our Adoption Process and fill out an Adoption Application.
 Visit our website for more information, including Frequently Asked Questions.

 ~~ Greetings, my name is Zenith .
-I am a 2-1/2 year old German Shepherd male dog.
+I am a 3-1/2 year old German Shepherd male dog.
 My original owner passed away leaving me in the care of some elderly family members who took good care of me, but were unable to give me the attention I needed.
-For the past two months I have been in a foster home.
-All my medical needs have been checked and updated and I was neutered.
+For the past year I have been in a foster home.
+All my vetting needs have been checked and updated and I was neutered.
 I have adjusted well.

 My house manners are excellent.
-I love to ride in vehicles and enjoy being left alone in my outside pen when my foster parents are busy.
+I love to ride in vehicles and enjoy being left alone in my outside pen when my foster parents are busy at home.
 My favorite thing is to fetch.
 I will fetch anything you throw, but a Frisbee is my favorite.
 I like to walk, especially in the woods.
 I have a very high prey instinct and will chase anything that runs away from me including squirrels, rabbits, cats, deer, and even snakes.
-I do not like dogs that bark, especially small ones.

 I'm currently being fostered in Elkton VA

 Our adoption process consists of a telephone interview, a call to your veterinarian and a home visit.
 If you have any questions about the adoption process please contact email@example.com .

 Your message has been sent to Southeast German Shepherd Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.